The Federal Income Tax Return. Every person who has received income during the previous year must file a form 1040 with the IRS by April 15.

 Financial Aid Estimator

-Form provided to all Methodist University students accepted prior to December 15 which is used to estimate financial aid awards for the following academic year.
+Form provided to all Methodist University students accepted prior to December 15 which is used to estimate financial aid offers for the following academic year.

 Financial Aid Notification